giry-dev/mangrove-docs/docs/strat-lib/technical-references/main-hooks.md

 * **Input**: [taker `order`](../../contracts/technical-references/taking-and-making-offers/reactive-offer/offer-data-structures.md#mgvlibsingleorder)'s recap data.
 * **Output**: data to be passed to %%`makerPosthook`|makerPosthook%% if the call does not throw.
 * **Default behavior**: returns `"mgvOffer/proceed"`.
-* **Usage**: override to insert requirements so as to renege on trade prior to transfering funds, as `lastLook` is the first hook being called during an %%offer logic|offerLogic%%'s execution
+* **Usage**: override to insert requirements so as to renege on trade prior to transfering funds, as `lastLook` is the first hook being called during an %%offer logic|offer-logic%%'s execution

 ### Managing taker's payment